 The Elephant Butte (left) and the Camel Butte (right).
 Can you figure them out?
 I think I’m standing at the wrong angle. 😀

 The Totem Pole.
 Clint Eastwood once climbed this at the opening scene of his movie Nowadays, no one is allowed to climb it. .

 The Thumb.
 Does it look like one?

 The Artist’s Point is a place where artists gather to create a landscape and bring them to life through their canvass or art.

 The Merrick Butte.

 We went inside the mud house at Hogan Village, too.

 Now, that you have seen Monument Valley in pictures, you need to go and experience it!
 I guarantee that you’ll have your own awe moments and goosebumps you can’t explain.
 A visit to these monuments is worth more than what you learned in your geology class.

-Search a reliable travel tour agency via TripAdvisor.
+Search for a reliable travel tour agency via Get Your Guide.